International Mathematical Olympiad

-The International Mathematical Olympiad, abbreviated as IMO, is a mathematical olympiad for pre-university students, and is the oldest of the International Science Olympiads.
+The International Mathematical Olympiad (IMO) is an annual mathematical competition for pre-university students, and is the oldest of the International Science Olympiads.
 It is widely regarded as the most prestigious mathematical competition in the world.
 The first IMO was held in Romania in 1959.
 It has since been held annually, except in 1980.
 More than 100 countries participate.
 Each country sends a team of up to six students, plus one team leader, one deputy leader, and observers.

+The contest takes place over two days, and consists of six problems (three given on each day).
+The problems are extremely difficult, and may include topics not conventionally covered in school, but they avoid the use of calculus.
 Awards are given to approximately the top-scoring 50% of the individual contestants.
 Teams are not officially recognized—all scores are given only to individual contestants, but team scoring is unofficially compared more than individual scores.